 Maitreya, the Buddha to Come (3 of 3)

-PART THREE: The Heart Doctrine and the Messiah
+Part Three: The Heart Doctrine and Maitreya, the Buddha to Come

 10. The Heart Doctrine